 Our third program, MNPR-101, is a novel first-in-class humanized monoclonal antibody to the urokinase plasminogen activator receptor ("uPAR") for the treatment of advanced cancers and severe COVID-19.
 We have entered into a collaboration development agreement with NorthStar to develop potential RITs to treat severe COVID-19.
 This collaboration combines NorthStar's expertise in the innovative production, supply, and distribution of important medical radioisotopes with our expertise in therapeutic drug development.
 NorthStar and we plan to couple MNPR-101 along with a proprietary portfolio of related monoclonal antibodies that target uPAR or its ligand uPA with a therapeutic radioisotope. uPAR seems to be selectively expressed on aberrantly activated immune cells.
-In response to coronavirus infection, these rogue immune cells produce pro-inflammatory cytokines that can cause runaway inflammation throughout the body, commonly referred to as a cytokine storm.
-It is this systemic hyper-inflammatory state that is thought to be largely responsible for the severe Lung injury and further multiple organ damage that contributes to poor outcomes and death in patients with severe COVID-19.
+In response to coronavirus infection, these rogue immune cells produce proinflammatory cytokines that can cause runaway inflammation throughout the body, commonly referred to as a cytokine storm.
+It is this systemic hyper-inflammatory state that is thought to be largely responsible for the severe lung injury and further multiple organ damage that contributes to poor outcomes and death in patients with severe COVID-19.

-We and NorthStar have filed a provisional patent application entitled "Precision Radioimmunotherapeutic Targeting of the Urokinase Plasminogen Activator Receptor (uPAR) for Treatment of Severe COVID-19 Disease" with the U.S. Patent and Trademark Office ("USPTO").
+In collaboration with NorthStar, we have filed a provisional patent application entitled "Precision Radioimmunotherapeutic Targeting of the Urokinase Plasminogen Activator Receptor (uPAR) for Treatment of Severe COVID-19 Disease" with the U.S. Patent and Trademark Office ("USPTO").
 This application covers novel compositions and uses of cytotoxic radioisotopes attached to antibodies that bind to uPAR, thereby creating precision targeted radiotherapeutics, also known as uPRITs, for the treatment of severe COVID-19 and other respiratory diseases.
 Advanced COVID-19 patients frequently develop severe, life-threatening, pulmonary inflammation as a result of a viral induced cytokine storm.
-The development of this cytokine storm is associated with a high rate of mortality in severe COVID-19 patients, even with oxygen support and mechanical ventilation. uPRITs have been designed with the goal of selectively destroying the aberrantly activated immune cells responsible for causing the cytokine storm.
+The development of this cytokine storm is associated with a high rate of mortality in severe COVID-19 patients, even with oxygen support and mechanical ventilation. uPRITs have been designed with the goal of selectively eliminating the aberrantly activated immune cells responsible for causing the cytokine storm.
 By eradicating these cells with a targeted RIT, the goal is to spare healthy cells while quickly reducing the cytokine storm and its harmful systemic effects.
 The co-inventors of the provisional patent application are James Harvey, Chief Scientific Officer of NorthStar, and Andrew P. Mazar, our Chief Scientific Officer.
+We have also entered into collaborations with IsoTherapeutics, LLC and Aragen Bioscience, Inc. to generate and evaluate candidate uPRIT conjugates for activity against uPAR with the goal of identifying one to two development candidates by the end of 2020.